Unpopular Opinion: It’s OK To Feel Envy

 Do you really need to overcome envy?
 Here, I want to give you something that could be more useful the next time you’re feeling envious.

-Envy is basically feeling sorrow about not having what somebody else has.
+Envy is at its core feeling sorrow about not having what somebody else has.

 “I don’t know what I want” and “I feel lost” are common complaints that can cause a great deal of stress.
-Yet, most of the time, at some level, we actually do know what we want and when we see it or hear it from somebody that is making it happen; we experience the unease of envy.
+Yet, most of the time, at some level, we do know what we want, and when we see it or hear it from somebody who is making it happen; we experience the unease of envy.

 So, contrary to popular opinion, we should see envy as a light that shows us what we want.
 A light that lets us see desires we didn’t even know we had.
 To surprise ourselves yearning for something that somebody else has should not frighten us.
 We’d be better off recognizing it and using it as motivation to set our own goals and aspirations, or at least…to get to know ourselves better.